ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 Ninja provides a special controller that helps to serve static assets:
 <code>AssetsController</code>. <code>AssetsController</code>
-serves static assets (like css, javascript and images) from the <code>src/main/java/assets</code> folder
+serves static assets (like CSS, JavaScript and images) from the <code>src/main/java/assets</code> folder.
 It provides support for ETags and caching out of the box.

 <div class="alert alert-info"><code>AssetsController</code> will serve all assets
 below your src/main/java/assets folder.
-Therefore you have to make sure that no sensible information is available in that folder and subfolders.</div>
+Therefore you have to make sure that no sensible information is available in that folder and its subfolders.</div>

 Serving static assets from a subdirectory
 -----------------------------------------